The link between neck pain and migraine:

 - Neck injury

-Pain that is located on one side of the head Headache behind the eyes, Stiffness and tension in the Migraine pain in neck, applying pressure to certain areas of the neck makes the headache worse, The head spreads forward from the back of the neck, reduced movement range for neck, The point recommended by experts in the case of migraine is to keep a migraine diary.
+Pain that is located on one side of the head Headache behind the eyes, Stiffness, and tension in the Migraine pain in neck, applying pressure to certain areas of the neck makes the headache worse, The head spreads forward from the back of the neck, reduced movement range for neck, The point recommended by experts in the case of migraine is to keep a migraine diary.

 Things are a way to track how they can trigger your specific migraines.
-It’s a good idea to write down what the weather conditions were like, the day before the migraine and the day you were doing it, everything you’d noticed before that warned you about migraine, what food you were eating, and what kind of activity you were doing before the migraine started.
+It’s a good idea to write down what the weather conditions were like the day before the migraine and the day you were doing it, everything you’d noticed before that warned you about migraine, what food you were eating, and what kind of activity you were doing before the migraine started.

 By writing these things down in a few migraine attacks you will be able to develop a pattern that will point to the triggering of your migraines.
 You can avoid these things once you know what the triggers are and hopefully reduce the number of migraine attacks.
-While many write down the above symptoms as related to Migraine pain in neck, in many cases they may actually be a sign of migraine attacks.
+While many write down the above symptoms as related to Migraine pain in the neck, in many cases they may actually be a sign of migraine attacks.
 In the past, neck pain was considered a migraine trigger.

 However, a 2018 study by the Journal of Headache and Pain found that neck pain is actually a sign of migraine attacks.
 Unfortunately, it continues to be a neglected symptom and many patients mistake it for a syndrome of neck pain.
 A study found that in 90% of cases where patients think they have surgical (neck) pain syndrome, they actually had migraines.
 Patients thought that for a few reasons they were only including the syndrome of neck pain:

-The change in weather started causing pain This condition went on in their family They started having Migraine pain in neck They have other symptoms such as vertigo and dizziness Neck pain occurred before other symptoms They also face nausea and vomiting with pain However, all these symptoms go with migraine.
+The change in weather started causing pain This condition went on in their family They started having Migraine pain in the neck They have other symptoms such as vertigo and dizziness Neck pain occurred before other symptoms They also face nausea and vomiting with pain, However, all these symptoms go with migraine.
 And many patients are mistaken for surgical pain syndrome when they actually experience migraine attacks.